kgfitzgerald/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a 4th year PhD student in Northwestern University's Department of Statistics and a pre-doctoral fellow in the [Institute of Education Sciences (IES) interdisciplinary research training program](https://ies.ed.gov/funding/grantsearch/details.asp?ID=1463).
-My research is in meta-analysis and generalizability methods, particularly as applied to the sustainable development and education policy contexts.
-I'm actively involved in Northwestern's [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://stepp.center), led by Drs.
+My research is in methods for synthesizing and translating statistical evidence, particularly as applied to the education policy context.
+I'm a Graduate Research Assistant with Northwestern's [Institute for Policy Research](https://www.ipr.northwestern.edu) and am actively involved in the [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://stepp.center), led by Drs.
 [Beth Tipton](https://www.bethtipton.com) and [Larry Hedges](https://www.ipr.northwestern.edu/faculty-experts/fellows/hedges.html).

 When I’m not doing statistics, you can find me at Northwestern’s gorgeous lakefront, biking, hammocking, reading, or indulging in good food.
 I am also an active member of Northwestern’s [Graduate Christian Fellowship](http://studentorgs.northwestern.edu/gcf/), serving as an exec board member and small group coordinator.